JanneMattila/azure-firewall-and-network-testing/workloads/private-aci/README.md

 # Private ACI

-# InaccessibleImage
+# Inaccessible Image from Private ACR

-If you try to deploy ACI and get following error:
+If you try to deploy ACI and get following error when pulling the image from private ACR:

 ```
 ERROR: (InaccessibleImage) The image 'crazfwdemo000010.azurecr.io/apps/jannemattila/webapp-network-tester:1.0.56' in container group 'ci-workload' is not accessible.
 Please check the image and registry credential.